emmanueljs1/nbe/NbE.lagda.md

       given to us automatically

   - `⟦ nf(t) ⟧ = ⟦ t ⟧` (preservation of meaning)
-      This property is especially difficult, and we will have to use a logical relation, along with definitional equality, to prove it in the following section
+      We want an algorithm for normalization by evaluation to ensure that the normal form of a term that is obtained is _semantically equal_ to the original term, i.e. the two terms have the same meaning.
+As discussed, equality of functional terms in Agda is undecidable, for which we have introduced definitional equality (which implies semantic equality).
+Even proving that `Γ ⊢ nf(t) = t : T` is difficult, and we will have to use a logical relation to prove it.
+We do so in the following section.

   - `nf(nf(t)) = nf(t)` (idempotency)
       This follows directly from the preservation of